Tendril · Adults & Professionals · AI in Healthcare

 End-of-lesson check

-What is the core idea behind "AI and Incident Reporting: Writing the Narrative So It Drives Change, Not Blame"?
+What is the main idea of "AI and Incident Reporting: Writing the Narrative So It Drives Change, Not Blame"?

 AI converts a chronological account into a structured incident narrative focused on system factors.

-Which term best describes a foundational idea in "AI and Incident Reporting: Writing the Narrative So It Drives Change, Not Blame"?
+Which concept is most central to "AI and Incident Reporting: Writing the Narrative So It Drives Change, Not Blame"?

 just culture